It’s no secret that I have enjoyed both sabbatical trips I made to Japan. Here’s some good links.

 - Takashimaya – upper-end department stores like Takashimaya have dedicated kimono floors (It’s the fifth floor in the Kyoto Takashimaya)

-- Chicago – 1st floor is vintage clothes, 2nd floor is Kimono
+- Chicago – 1st floor is vintage clothes, 2nd floor is used Kimono

 - Ofuku- Kimono World